 Note that biological fathers are not necessarily participants in the Birth (see P97 from father (was father for)).
-The Person being born is linked to the Birth with the property P98 brought into life (was born).
-This is not intended for use with general natural history material, only people.
-There is no explicit method for modelling conception and gestation except by using extensions.
-This is a sub-property of P11 had participant (participated in).
+The Person being born is linked to the Birth with the property P98 brought into life (was father for).

-the birth of Queen Elizabeth II (E67) by mother Queen Mother (E21)
+• the birth of Queen Elizabeth II (E67) by mother Queen Mother (E21)